adelowo/portfolio/_posts/2016-10-16-kiss-is-a-way-of-life.md

 ---

-layout : blog
+layout : post
-title : Note to self, KISS is a way of life
+title : Note to self, KISS is a way of life description : It all began when i decided to avoid all the ugly parts of my chosen framework, Laravel.
+Laravel "Facades", global helper functions et al. Little did i know it was more than what meets the eyes. tags : php, laravel

 ---

-It all began when i decided to avoid all the ugly parts of my chosen framework, Laravel.
-Laravel "Facades", global helper functions et al. Little did i know it was more than what meets the eyes.

 So i was working on this dummy web app around mid August - one that was never going to exist past my private repository - and in the `README.md` file, there was a note to myself that the application must not make use of "Facades" - bottom right in the image below.